lozarcher/eventapp-feeder-iyaf/README.md

 # eventapp-feeder
-Java web app to serve JSON data to the iPhone and Android apps.
+Java web app to serve festival data to iPhone and Android apps.

 It sources its data by polling Facebook events, Facebook pages and a Twitter search, and stores it in a MySQL database.
+The data is exposed as Json by REST endpoints.

 # Related Repositories

 [iPhone App](https://github.com/lozarcher/eventapp-ios)
 [Android App](https://github.com/lozarcher/eventapp-android)

-These apps gets their data by accessing REST endpoints exposed by the project [eventapp-feeder](https://github.com/lozarcher/eventapp-feeder/).